Top 5 Buddhist pilgrims’ sites of Nepal:

 Boudhanath Monastery, Nepal’s largest monastery, is located east of Kathmandu.
 It is one of the most important pilgrimage sites in the world.
 Boudhanath Stupa is one of Nepal’s most holy sites for the Buddhist faith.
 This stupa, a well-known Buddhist pilgrimage site, is included in World Heritage Cultural site list by UNESCO.
 After the Chinese invasion in 1959, Tibetans in thousands came to this famous Buddhist Chaitya and energized the Stupa.

 2. Swoyambhunath Monastery

 Swayambhunath Monastery is a legendary Buddhist shrine that sits on a hilltop of Kathmandu valley.
 It is regarded as one of the oldest Monasteries in the world.
 The word Swayambhunath means “the self-existent” in English.
-The temple is also known as the monkey temple, the large tribe of monkeys can be seen every time.
+The temple is also known as the monkey temple as large tribes of monkeys can be seen there regularly.
 Swayambhunath Monastery is complete with Buddha eyes looking out across the valley, an iconic symbol.

 Location: Chhauni, Kathmandu